Japanese Egg Miso Soup Recipe (Vegetarian)

 Miso Soup

 Miso soup is a traditional Japanese soup made with dashi (a simple broth), miso paste, and additional ingredients like tofu, vegetables, and seaweed.
-Due to the fermentation of miso paste, miso soup is not only delicious but also rich in probiotics, which help maintain your gut health.
+The fermentation of miso paste gives the soup a deep, rich flavor.

 Recipe Ingredients